amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 title: Dapr Observability
 description: A description of the observability features of Dapr and how to apply them
 author: edwinvw
-ms.date: 01/23/2020
+ms.date: 01/24/2020

 # Dapr observability

-When building a distributed system (say a microservices based solution), it is crucial to have a good idea of what's going on with the services while running in production.
+When building a distributed system (say, a microservices-based solution), it is crucial to have a good idea of what's going on with the services while running in production.
 We often refer to this as **observability**.
 Having observability assures insight into the health of the application at all times.
 This is invaluable for effectively monitoring and troubleshooting the application.

 The information used to gain observability is often referred to as **telemetry** and can roughly be divided into the following four categories:

-1. **Distributed tracing** gives insight into the traffic between the services and which services are involved in distributed transactions.
+1. **Distributed tracing** provides insight into the traffic between the services and which services are involved in distributed transactions.
-1. **Metrics** give insight into the performance of a service and its resource consumption.
+1. **Metrics** provide insight into the performance and resource consumption of a service.
-1. **Logging** gives insight into how the code is being executed at runtime and whether any errors have occurred.
+1. **Logging** provides insight into how a service behaves at runtime and whether any errors have occurred.
-1. **Health** status of the services gives insight into the availability of the services.
+1. **Health** status of a service provides insight into the availability of the service.

 Whether or not all telemetry categories are available depends on the observability features offered by the platform your application runs on.
 An example of a platform that offers all the categories is Microsoft Azure, for instance.
 Azure offers a service called **Application Insights** (or "App Insights").
 This service is automatically enabled for most of the available Azure IaaS and PaaS services.
 When an application is built using these Azure services, telemetry is gathered automatically and sent to App Insights.
 This includes logging from the application code, exceptions that occurred in the code, metrics on the resource utilization of the services, duration and status-code of all requests sent to service and more.
-App Insights is even capable of automatically drawing a diagram with the dependencies between services based on their communication.
+App Insights can even automatically draw a diagram with the dependencies between services based on their communication.

 Let's look at what Dapr can offer when it comes to observability.

 ## What it solves

 The former section introduced Azure Application Insights as a tool for offering observability out of the box for several Azure services.
 This is some pretty awesome tech!
 But what to do when you cannot leverage the Azure services to build your application?
 Is it still possible to leverage something like App Insights for such an application?

 There are several libraries available from Microsoft to integrate an application with App Insights.
 You need to add a reference to these libraries and use them to emit logging information.
 During the startup of the application, it needs to initialize App Insights.
 This requires some initialization code.
-Although this provides observability, a drawback of this approach is that the application is now tightly coupled to Application Insights through its libraries and App Insights specific code.
+Although this provides observability, a drawback is that the application is now tightly coupled to Application Insights through its libraries and App Insights specific code.
 Changing to a different monitoring backend later would be a lot of work.
-Wouldn't it be great if this coupling could be prevented and observability would be handled by something outside of the code!?
+Wouldn't it be great if this tight coupling could be prevented and observability would be handled by something outside of the code!?
 Dapr can make that happen.

 Dapr offers many observability features out of the box.
 It automatically captures all traffic between the services in a distributed application.
 This only includes traffic generated by using one of the Dapr building blocks.
 Dapr can correlate requests and responses that are part of a flow based on context information it injects into the traffic logs automatically.
 By doing this, it is capable of delivering tracing for distributed operations that include multiple services.
 Finally, Dapr provides endpoints for querying health status and metrics on performance and resource utilization.
 Dapr makes all this telemetry available in open-standards based formats.
 This enables you to feed this information into the monitoring backend of your choice.
 There, the information can be visualized, queried and analyzed.

 Because Dapr does all the heavy lifting here, the application is unaware of how observability is implemented.
 There is no need for referencing any libraries or implementing custom code instrumentation.
 This allows the developer to focus on building business logic instead of on observability.
 Another benefit is that all services will be consistent in how they provide observability.
 Observability is configured on the Dapr level and is consistent across services.
 And this is very convenient when services are created by different teams and potentially even written in different programming languages.

 Let's dive in and see how observability works in Dapr!

 ## How it works

 The fact that Dapr uses a sidecar architecture (as explained in [Chapter 2](dapr-at-20000-feet.md)), enables a lot of the observability features.
 Because services communicate using the Dapr sidecars, the sidecars can intercept all communication between the services.
 Together with logging and metrics, the sidecars can provide all the necessary telemetry to monitor your application.
 The telemetry is provided in a format based on open standards.
-Out of the box, Dapr supports **Zipkin** and **Open Telemetry**.
-This means that there are many monitoring backends that can ingest the Dapr telemetry for analysis and querying.
+Out of the box, Dapr supports [OpenTelemetry](https://opentelemetry.io/) and [Zipkin](https://zipkin.io/).
+This means that many monitoring backends can ingest the Dapr telemetry for analysis and querying.
 But how does that work?

-Dapr offers the ability to configure certain **collectors** that will collect the telemetry and publish it to a monitoring backend.
-Dapr can integrate with several different monitoring backends, including the aforementioned Application Insights.
+Dapr offers the ability to configure **collectors** that collect the telemetry and publish it to a monitoring backend.
+Dapr can integrate with several different monitoring backends, including Application Insights.
 In Figure 9-1, you see an overview of the Dapr observability architecture:

 ![Overview of the Dapr observability architecture](media/observability/observability-architecture.png)

 **Figure 9-1**: Overview of the Dapr observability architecture

 1. Service A calls an operation on Service B. This call is routed through the Dapr sidecars to Service B.
 1. The response is sent back to Service A through the Dapr sidecars.
-The sidecars gather all available telemetry for every request and response and publishes this.
+The sidecars gather all available telemetry for every request and response and publish this.
 1. The configured collector ingests the telemetry and sends it to the monitoring backend.

-Observability in Dapr is a bit different from the other building blocks like pub/sub or state management.
+Observability in Dapr is different from the other building blocks like pub/sub or state management.
 There is no specific observability building block that you need to configure.
 Instead, you need to configure the collector and the monitoring backend of your choice.
 As you can see in Figure 9-1, It is also possible to configure multiple collectors to integrate with multiple monitoring backends.

 As stated in the introduction, we can identify four different categories of telemetry.
 The following sections will provide more details on each of these categories.
 It will include instructions on how to configure the collector(s) to integrate with some of the most popular monitoring backends out there.

 > [!IMPORTANT]
 > Because observability is invaluable when running in production, all examples will focus on production scenarios and assume that the example application is running in Kubernetes and Dapr is installed on this cluster (see [Chapter 2- Getting started](ch3-getting-started.md) for instructions).

-### Telemetry formats [WIP]

-As stated, Dapr supports can provide telemetry in several formats.
-[Zipkin](https://zipkin.io/) is a popular distributed tracing system.

-Another format that Dapr supports is [OpenTelemetry](https://opentelemetry.io/) (or "OTEL").
-This is an open standard for working with telemetry.
-It contains APIs, SDKs and tools for producing and consuming telemetry.
-OTEL works with a component called a *collector* to collect telemetry from systems and publish it to a monitoring backend.
-The OTEL collector also supports the Zipkin trace format.

-### Distributed tracing [WIP]
+### Distributed tracing

-Distributed tracing gives insight into the traffic that flows between the services in a distributed application.
+Distributed tracing provides insight into the traffic that flows between the services in a distributed application.
 The log of all the requests and responses (or messages) exchanged between services is an invaluable source of information for troubleshooting issues.
-But still it is very hard to correlate traffic that is part of a distributed business transaction across multiple services.
-To make this easier, the [W3C Trace Context](https://www.w3.org/TR/trace-context/) standard was created.
+Still, it is hard to correlate traffic that is part of a distributed business transaction across multiple services.
+Dapr uses the [W3C Trace Context](https://www.w3.org/TR/trace-context/) standard for this.

-The W3C Trace Context, is a specification for how to inject context information into requests and responses in order to correlate them.
+The W3C Trace Context is a specification for injecting context information into requests and responses to correlate them.
 Dapr uses this standard to correlate requests that are part of the same flow.
 In Figure 9-2 you see an example of how this works:

 ![W3C Trace Context example](media/observability/w3c-trace-context.png)

 **Figure 9-2**: W3C Trace Context example

 1. Service A invokes an operation on Service B. Because Service A initiates this call, Dapr creates a unique trace context and injects it into the request.
 1. Service B receives the request and now invokes an operation on Service C. Dapr will detect that the incoming request contains a trace context and propagates this by injecting it into the outgoing request to Service C.
 1. Service C receives the request and handles it.
 Dapr will detect that the incoming request contains a trace context and propagates this by injecting it into the outgoing response back to Service B.
 1. Service B receives the response and handles it.
 It creates a new response and propagates the trace context by injecting it into the outgoing response back to Service A.

-The trace context information is included in the telemetry emitted by Dapr.
+Dapr emits telemetry that contains the trace context information.
 With this information, it is possible to easily correlate requests and responses that are part of a distributed transaction across multiple services.

 In tracing terminology, a set of requests and responses that belong together is called a *trace*.
-A trace contains a *span* for every request / response pair:
+A trace contains a *span* for every request/response pair:

 ![Traces and spans](media/observability/traces-and-spans.png)

 **Figure 9-3**: Traces and spans

 The next sections are focused on how to inspect tracing telemetry by publishing it to a monitoring backend.

-#### Zipkin
+#### Using Zipkin as monitoring backend

 [Zipkin](https://zipkin.io/) is an open-source distributed tracing system.
 It can ingest and visualize telemetry data.
 Dapr offers support for Zipkin out of the box.
 This example demonstrates how to configure Zipkin to visualize Dapr telemetry.